chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 | `password`    | Password to use when logging into the database (after setup is complete, the password will be encrypted and stored in secured format). |
 | `maxPoolSize` | Database connection pool size; suggested value is 20. |

-#### Further settings in `repository.conf`

-Set `xl.repository.jackrabbit.artifacts.location` to a shared filesystem (such as NFS) location that all nodes can access.
+Next, set `xl.repository.jackrabbit.artifacts.location` to a shared filesystem (such as NFS) location that all nodes can access.
 This is required for storage of binary data (artifacts).

-Set property `xl.repository.cluster.nodeId` to a unique value on each node.
-The value of `xl.repository.cluster.nodeID` is used to distinguish entries in the DB for each running `jackrabbit` instance.
+Finally, set `xl.repository.cluster.nodeId` to a unique value on each node.
+The value of `xl.repository.cluster.nodeID` is used to distinguish entries in the database for each running `jackrabbit` instance.

 #### Sample database configuration

 This is an example of the `xl.repository` configuration for a stand-alone database:

     xl {
         repository {
         # placeholder for repository configuration overrides
         configuration = XLD_CONFIGURATION
         jackrabbit.artifacts.location = XLD_SHARED_LOCATION
         cluster.nodeId = XLD_HOSTNAME

         persistence {
             jdbcUrl = XLD_DB_REPOSITORY_URL
             username = XLD_DB_USER
             password = XLD_DB_PASS
             maxPoolSize = 20
             }
         }
     }

 ### Step 2 Set up the cluster